mikaldl/py-settings/README.md

-# py-settings
+# Settings for Python

-Simplistic class for simple project settings inside python
+Simplistic class for class related settings inside Python

+## How to use

+Coming soon.